Free-Streaming Neutrinos and Their Phase Shift in Current and Future CMB Power Spectra: Conclusions and Outlook

 The consistency between the spectrum- and perturbation-based methods, validated first through mock-data analyses and subsequently confirmed on observed datasets, underscores the reliability of both approaches.
 While we identified a minor discrepancy between the two templates applied to the Planck~2018 dataset, with the spectrum-based approach yielding somewhat larger phase-shift values, this difference essentially vanishes when using the updated Planck~NPIPE~2021 data.
 This might point to artifacts or systematics in the earlier dataset as has also been seen in other analyses.
 Furthermore, we find that the constraints inferred using the perturbation-based template remain remarkably stable across both 2018~and 2021~datasets, demonstrating the improved robustness of our newly developed method.

 Looking to the future, we forecasted the capabilities of upcoming and future CMB experiments.
 We in particular find that the Simons Observatory and~\mbox{CMB-S4} will significantly tighten the constraints on the neutrino-induced phase shift, with a 50\%~improvement over current observations with the former and an additional 40\%~improvement with~\mbox{CMB-S4} since we will measure higher multipoles at larger signal-to-noise ratios.
 These improvements also stem from the ability to delens the observed spectra at a high efficiency resulting in significantly sharper acoustic peaks and, therefore, phase-shift measurements.
 These advancements will enable unprecedented precision and accuracy in measuring this signature of free-streaming relativistic species, considerably better than the general constraints on the radiation density today.
 Our analysis pipeline will therefore also enable a robust detection of any potential deviations from the Standard Model expectation of three free-streaming neutrinos in a signature-driven and model-agnostic way.
-This could be further enhanced through a joint analysis of CMB~and large-scale structure datasets based on the work in this paper and~\cite{Baumann:2017gkg, Baumann:2019keh, Whitford:2024ecj}.
-With the enhanced sensitivity of these next-generation experiments, the currently small potential deviations from the Standard Model expectation of three free-streaming neutrinos could achieve sufficient statistical significance to reveal insights into how neutrinos and other light relics propagated in the early universe, potentially pointing to specific non-standard neutrino interactions, including flavor-dependent self-interactions or direct couplings to a dark sector~\cite{Jeong:2013eza, Chacko:2016kgg, Buen-Abad:2017gxg, Green:2021gdc, Berryman:2022hds, Adshead:2022ovo, Buen-Abad:2024tlb, Kaplan:2024ydw}.
+This could be further enhanced through a joint analysis of CMB~and large-scale-structure datasets based on the work in this paper and~\cite{Baumann:2017gkg, Baumann:2019keh, Whitford:2024ecj}.
+With the enhanced sensitivity of these next-generation experiments, the currently small potential deviations from the Standard Model expectation of three free-streaming neutrinos could achieve sufficient statistical significance to reveal insights into how neutrinos and other light relics propagated in the early universe.
+This could for example point to specific non-standard neutrino interactions, including flavor-dependent self-interactions or direct couplings to a dark sector~\cite{Jeong:2013eza, Chacko:2016kgg, Buen-Abad:2017gxg, Green:2021gdc, Berryman:2022hds, Adshead:2022ovo, Buen-Abad:2024tlb, Kaplan:2024ydw}.
+More generally, these future model-agnostic phase-shift measurements would then motivate exploring these and other BSM~scenarios in more detail.

 To conclude, our results further establish the phase shift as a robust and sensitive probe of free-streaming relativistic species.
 The methods developed in this study, particularly the perturbation-based template, offer a general and powerful framework not only for constraining Standard Model neutrinos and free-streaming dark radiation, but also for exploring new physics more generally.
 These insights further highlight the extremely valuable and rewarding interplay between high-precision observational data, deep theoretical insights and statistical advances, paving the way for a refined understanding of the early universe and transformative discoveries with upcoming cosmological surveys.